 Birth today is fixated on the physical and medical aspects of pregnancy, childbirth and postpartum care, leaving out very important psychological and emotional needs.
 The American culture does not accurately support our mothers or fathers in the days and weeks after childbirth.
 This negatively affects our families’ health and well being during pivotal and permanent life changes.
 Doulas are filling this large gap in maternity care.
 More specifically, a postpartum doula’s focus is helping new and growing families have a healthier, more satisfying transition after childbirth and honoring the woman as a leader in raising the next generation.

-We need to learn about the value of a postpartum doula because a doula will help facilitate a smooth and rewarding transition, enhance the parents' intuitive abilities to nurture themselves and their family, encourage parents to develop and implement their own parenting style and provide guidance, education, non-judgmental support and companionship in the days and weeks after childbirth.
+We need to learn about the value of a postpartum doula because a doula will help facilitate a smooth and rewarding transition, enhance the parents' intuitive abilities to nurture themselves and their family, encourage parents to develop and implement their own parenting style and provide guidance, education, non-judgmental support and companionship in the days and weeks after childbirth all while maximizing the physical and emotional development of their newborn's transition into the world.

 Because an infant needs a 24/7 caregiver, the early years of parenthood are as exhausting as they are exhilarating, as ordinary and routine as they are spectacular.
 To give to our infant on demand is an enormous psychological and emotional responsibility that has the potential to drain us of energy and sanity, especially if we have no additional help. -Shefali Tsabary, PHD: The Conscious Parent